 As noted above, the cultural fabric of the South Florida area is comprised of vibrant and diverse groups of individuals, each with a unique and strong sense of cultural identity.
-The diverse environment is considered one of many strengths of our program, and many of our interns have reported such an experience to add to their cultural competency and increase marketability when looking for postdoctoral employment.
+The diverse environment is considered one of many strengths of our program.

 Interns have the unique opportunity to work with persons served who recently immigrated to the United States.
-Besides ethnic diversity, many individual differences contribute to the unique make-up of our setting's diversity, including religious beliefs, abilities, sexual orientation, and age.
+Besides ethnic diversity, many individual differences contribute to the unique make-up of our setting, including: religious beliefs, abilities, sexual orientation, and age.
 The clinical supervision is provided to meet the unique needs of the South Florida population and incorporates the ADDRESSING model by Pamela Hays (1996, 2008, 2016) to further develop and/or enhance self-awareness of ethnic and individual differences between and among trainees, supervisors, and persons served.
-Additionally, interns attend a monthly diversity seminar led by the psychology department, which provides a forum for interns to learn and discuss cultural and intersectionality factors, as well as their impact on treatment and assessment.
-In previous years, local experts on immigration and acculturation come as guest speakers.
+Additionally, interns attend a monthly diversity seminar led by the psychology department, which provides a forum for interns to learn and discuss diversity, equity and inclusion issues, and intersectionality factors, as well as their impact on treatment and assessment.
+In previous years, local experts on immigration and acculturation came as guest speakers.
 Finally, the psychology department participates at least once a year in the hospital's grand round presentation, where a diversity topic is presented to promote the awareness and understanding of either ethnic or individual differences among various professionals.
+Many of our interns have reported this experience has added to their cultural competency and increased marketability when looking for postdoctoral employment.